chr26195/PMLP/README.md

 prediction = my_own_gnn(x, edges)
 ```

-One limitation of this implementation is that it enforces using message passing (i.e., the GNN architecture) for validation (since usually we use `model.eval()` before validation).
-In most scenarios, this is acceptable because validation is not the bottleneck of training efficiency and sometimes using GNN architecture for validation can bring some performance improvements.
+One limitation of this implementation is that it enforces using message passing (i.e., the GNN architecture) for validation (since usually we use `model.eval()` before validation and `self.training` is automatically set to be `False`).
+However, this is totally acceptable in most scenarios since validation is not the bottleneck of training efficiency and using message passing in validation often improves performance.

 ### 1.3.
 Version C: Just Drop All Edges (But Leave Self-Loops Alone)
 One equivalent way to implement PMLP is to drop all edges but leave only self-loops in training such that message passing operation will not affect node representations.
 This is an extreme case of DropEdge [1].
 Please refer to their [paper](https://arxiv.org/pdf/1907.10903.pdf) for more information.